taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 -   $\mathbb{V}$ is the ZKP verification function implemented in solidity
 -   $K$ is zkEVM's verification key.
 -   $\mathbb{H}(\mathbb{H}(X_i), a)$ is considered the _public input_.
-    > Question(brecht): is the above statement correct at all?
+    > Question(Brecht): is the above statement correct at all?

 ### About txList